“What is this ‘4500 hours of PMP® application hours of Work Experience Details in PMP® Application Form?”

 Answer: PMI® is not expecting a formal project manager role for this certification.
 For more details, please refer blog – My Designation Is Not Project Manager – AM I Eligible For PMP® Certification?

 My manager has left this organization.
 Whom should I add as a reference to validate my experience?

 Answer: You can add any contact person from your organization who can verify your project experience details.

 Get a senior peer as a contact person who has a clear idea of the project and its work and also about your responsibilities on that project at that time.

 My experience spans over three different companies.
-Do I need to get contact details of each reporting manager?
+Do I need to get the contact details of each reporting manager?

 Answer: Well, you need to mention the contact person of each project who can verify your experience.
-If these projects belong to different companies, then you need to specify contact details accordingly.
+If these projects belong to different companies, then you need to specify the contact details accordingly.
 You have to provide details of a contact person who can verify your work experience, and it could be your reporting manager or a senior peer.

 You can join the discussion on the same in our Forum.
-You can also log into our YouTube channel watch the video on the same.
+You can also log in to our YouTube channel watch the video on the same.

 You may also like to watch a video presentation on how to fill the work experience details in PMP® Application Form.